-Table 3-1 SGI ProPack 5 for Linux Service Pack 3 Products (continued)
+Table 3-1 SGI ProPack 5 for Linux Service Pack 4 Products (continued)

 Product Architecture Supported Description DAPL for Altix ia64 A Direct Access Programming Library (DAPL) is provided for high performance communication between processes on a partitioned or single host Altix system.
 This can be used with Intel MPI via the remote direct memory access (RDMA) MPI device.
-See dapl_xpmem(3) for more information.
+See dap1_xpmem(3) for more information.
 Embedded Support Partner ia64 and x86_64 ESP is a support infrastructure which is integrated into the operating system.
 ESP components capture and store system level events, system configuration information, system availability information, provide an electronic logbook of activities performed on the system, log calls to the ESP database at SGI and other support related activities.
 IOC4 serial driver ia64 Driver that supports the Internal IDE CD-ROM, NVRAM, and Real-Time Clock.
 Serial ports are supported on the IOC4 base I/O chipset and the following device nodes are created: /dev/ttyIOC4/0 /dev/ttyIOC4/1 /dev/ttyIOC4/2 /dev/ttyIOC4/3 Kernel partitioning support ia64 Provides the software infrastructure necessary to support a partitioned system, including cross-partition communication support.
 For more information on system partitioning, see the Linux Configuration and Operations Guide . libarena x86_64 libarena is a custom memory allocator interface and implementation.
 Four allocators are provided: flat LIFO arena allocator, object pool allocator and two malloc(3) wrappers: one which returns the pointers unadulterated and one which obeys the requested, arbitrary alignment.
 These can be used directly, or through their exported prototype interfaces.

-Table 3-1 SGI ProPack 5 for Linux Service Pack 3 Products (continued)
+Table 3-1 SGI ProPack 5 for Linux Service Pack 4 Products (continued)

 Product Architecture Supported Description L1 and L2 System Controller firmware ia64 Provides support for managing and monitoring the power, cooling, and testing functions for a brick and system compute rack.
 For more information on system controller commands, see the SGI L1 and L2 Controller Software User's Guide MPT ia64 Provides industry-standard message passing libraries optimized for SGI computers.
 For more information on MPT, see the Message Passing Toolkit (MPT) User's Guide .
-MVAPICH x86_64 MVAPICH is open source software developed largely by the Network-Based Computing Laboratory (NBCL) at Ohio State University.
-MVAPICH develops the Message Passing Interface (MPI) style of process-to-process communications for computing systems employing Infiniband and other Remote Direct Memory Access (RDMA) interconnects.
-For more information, see "MVAPICH" on page 58.
 NUMA tools ia64 and x86_64 Provides a collection of NUMA related tools (dlook(1), dplace(1), and so on).
 For more information on NUMA tools, see the Linux Application Tuning Guide .
 Performance Co-Pilot collector infrastructure ia64 and x86_64 Provides performance monitoring and performance management services targeted at large, complex systems.
 For more information on Performance Co-Pilot, see Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide.
 PROM ia64 and x86_64 Allows the CPU to boot and allows you to perform system administration and software installations.
 For more information on the levels of PROM in your system and how to flash PROM firmware, see "Obtaining and Installing the Latest SGI Altix System Firmware" on page 44.
 Reconfigurable Application-Specific Computing ia64 Reconfigurable application-specific software computing (RASC) program delivers scalable, configurable computing elements for the SGI Altix family of servers and superclusters and Silicon Graphics Prism visualization systems.
 For more information, see the Reconfigurable Application-Specific Computing User's Guide .
+REACT real-time for Linux ia64 Support for real-time programs.
+For more information, see the REACT Real-Time for Linux Programmer's Guide .

-Table 3-1 SGI ProPack 5 for Linux Service Pack 3 Products (continued)
+Table 3-1 SGI ProPack 5 for Linux Service Pack 4 Products (continued)